-Nowadays, inventory management can be accomplished much easier through the use of technological innovations.
+Nowadays, inventory management can be accomplished much easier through the use of technological innovations, from inventory management software to robots.
 However, today’s global society also adds new challenges, especially where things like shipping and order fulfillment are concerned.

 Why Is Inventory Management Important?